jhucsf/spring2020/assign/assign04.md

 Your `Makefile`'s `clean` target should delete all executables and shared libraries.

 Submit all of the source files and header files needed by your driver program and plugin implementations, along with your `Makefile`, in a single zipfile.
-For example, your command to produce the zipfile might looks like the following:
+For example, your command to produce the zipfile might look like the following:

 ```
 $ zip -9r solution.zip Makefile *.c *.h